 To submit data to the GPSTest Database, in the app first switch to the main “Status” screen.
 Before submitting, go outside and wait for a GNSS fix.
 On devices that do support dual-frequency, make sure you wait for the L5/E5a signals to show up before submitting the information (some dual-frequency devices will show L1-only for a few seconds before locking on L5).
 Then tap the upload button (the “cloud with an arrow” icon) and you should immediately see a new record appear at the bottom of the sheet.

 Pro-tip: when you’re collecting data on a device, ideally you’d first enter the “Developer options” mode on your device and enable “Force full GNSS measurements”.
 This will disable duty-cycling of the GNSS chipset on your device between GNSS fixes (i.e., leave the chipset turned on) and ensure the GNSS hardware and software capabilities are maximized according to what the OEM allows.
 Note, however, that enabling this feature can negatively impact your battery life.
 The Android S developer preview hints that apps may have a way to automatically enable full measurements in the future.
-But for now, see this article if you’re interested in enabling this feature manually.
+(EDIT Aug 2021 — On Android 12 and higher, in GPSTest v3.9.13 this is now enabled by default as an in-app setting) But for now, see this article if you’re interested in enabling this feature manually.
 It’s not required to upload data, so feel free to skip this step if you’d like, but should help your device report it’s maximum capabilities.

 To keep the database from getting cluttered with a lot of duplicate information, I’ve implemented some scripts that will remove duplicate and some near-duplicate records from the database (see this article for more information about how these scripts work).
 These scripts prefer records with observations of more GNSS and SBAS, as well as records that show a particular feature is explicitly supported, assuming that the device and GNSS model fields are the same, due to the caveats discussed above.
 Because GNSS hardware model name seems to indicate GNSS features changed on some devices, records with different Model and GNSS hardware model names will always be retained.